ISpectre23-dev/Kameo-FPS-Camera-Fix/README.md

 - the intended patch entries have `is_enabled = true`;
 - `apply_patches = true` is set in Kameo's Xenia configuration.

-### Xenia Manager
+### Xenia Manager (recommended)

-Do **not** import either repository file with Xenia Manager's local-patch importer.
-In the tested version, `Xenia Manager v4.2.2`, this may create an empty extensionless file while still showing patch entries in the interface.
+The FPS Camera Fix is now included in the official Xenia Canary game patches, so no manual download or local patch import is required.

-Use this workaround instead:
+1. Open Xenia Manager and make sure Kameo is present in your game library.

-1. Close Xenia Canary.
+2. Right-click Kameo and select **Patches > Download**.
-2. In Xenia Manager, download Kameo's official patch.
+3. Select and download the official patch matching the active game revision:

-3. Locate the generated file in Xenia Canary's `patches` folder:
+   * `Kameo: Elements of Power` for the base game;

-   `4D5307D2 - Kameo.patch.toml`
+   * `Kameo: Elements of Power (TU2)` while Title Update 2 is active.

-4. Open both of these files in a text editor:
+4. Right-click Kameo again and select **Patches > Configure**.
-   - the repository file selected in Step 1;
+5. Enable the patches required by your intended configuration:

-   - the generated `4D5307D2 - Kameo.patch.toml` file.
+   * **Original 30 FPS:** no FPS-related patch is required.
-5. Copy the entire contents of the repository file.
+   * **60 FPS:** enable `60 FPS` and `FPS Camera Fix`.
-6. Replace the entire contents of the generated file and save it.
+   * **Higher fixed framerate with VSync enabled:** enable `60 FPS` and `FPS Camera Fix`.
-7. Keep its filename exactly as:
+   * **Uncapped or variable framerate with VSync disabled:** enable only `FPS Camera Fix`.

-   `4D5307D2 - Kameo.patch.toml`
+6. Optionally enable `Aspect Ratio`.
+It is independent of both FPS-related patches.

-8. In Xenia Manager, enable the patches required by your intended configuration.
+7. Save the patch configuration.
-9. Set Kameo's Xenia configuration using one of the examples below.
+8. Set Kameo's Xenia configuration using one of the examples below.
-10. Launch the game and confirm that `[Patches Applied]` appears in Xenia Canary's title bar.
+9. Launch the game and confirm that `[Patches Applied]` appears in Xenia Canary's title bar.

-Do not combine the contents of the base-game and TU2 files.
-Use only the file matching the active Module Hash.
+If an older Kameo patch is already installed and does not contain `FPS Camera Fix`, remove it through Xenia Manager and download the current official patch again.

 ## Configuration examples